-· Guide · 4 min read
+· Guide · 5 min read

-A basic business card site costs €600–1,000, a company website with CMS from €1,200, an online store from €2,000.
-See what drives the price and what to expect.
+A custom business card site costs €600–1,000, a company website with CMS from €1,200, a custom online store from €2,000.
+See what drives the price and what to expect in 2026.

 Below is a straightforward pricing breakdown by site type — no fluff.
+All prices reflect custom web development, not template-based or DIY builders.

 Website Pricing in 2026